 1

-In front of the main house is the loverly chapel built in a Neo-Manueline style from pure white stone.
-Inside there is a mix of Christian and occultist imagery.
-Images of Mary and Christ sit alongside subtle Templar and Freemason symbology.
-The floor contains representations of the Portuguese armillary sphere and the Order of Christ cross, surrounded by pentagrams.
-A stained glass window depictions Dom Fuas Roupinho hunting a reindeer over a cliff.
-Beneath the crypt is an entrance to a subterranean passage leading to the basement of the main house.
+Facing the main house stands a charming chapel constructed in the Neo-Manueline style using pristine white stone.
+Inside, a captivating blend of Christian and occultist imagery awaits.
+Iconography featuring Mary and Christ coexists with nuanced Templar and Freemason symbols.
+The chapel's floor showcases depictions of the Portuguese armillary sphere and the Order of Christ cross, encircled by pentagrams.
+A stained glass window portrays Dom Fuas Roupinho hunting a reindeer over a cliff.

 2